waynegraham/ivanhoe-light/readme.md

 # Introduction
-This tutorial will guide you through the process of creating a basic Ivanhoe game with PHP, using a MySQL database to store the moves, and make it look nice with some CSS.
+This tutorial will guide you through the process of creating a very basic version of the Ivanhoe game using PHP, a MySQL database to store the moves, as well as some basic styling to make it look nice with some CSS.

 ## Step 1: The Setup

-Before starting, you should already have a database server set up (providwith MAMP/WAMP), and the following details:
+Before starting, you should already have a database server set up (provided with [MAMP][mamp]/[WAMP][wamp]), and the following details:

 * Hostname (*localhost* unless you've done something crazy)
 * Database name (you can create a new database on your MAMP/WAMP http